syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ![Displaying Bubble Sector in Blazor HeatMap Chart](images/bubble/blazor-heatmap-chart-bubble-sector.png)

-### Combining size and color bubble attributes
+### Size and color bubble type

-When the bubble HeatMap is rendered by setting the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **SizeAndColor**, the bubbles for the cells are rendered with different sizes and colors.
+In this bubble HeatMap type, the size and color of the bubble represents the data value variation.
+To render this bubble HeatMap, set [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **SizeAndColor**.

-The following example illustrates the different data binding with size and color bubble attributes in the HeatMap.
+The following examples illustrate the different data binding with size and color bubble type in the HeatMap.

 **Array binding**